jlouisbru/grade-tracking-Canvas-API/CONTRIBUTING.md

-# Contributing to Canvas Tools for Sheets
+# Contributing to Grade Tracking with Canvas API for Google Sheets

 Thank you for considering contributing to Canvas Tools!
 This guide explains how to contribute to the project.